MicrosoftDocs/power-pages-docs/power-pages-docs/configure/build-progressive-web-apps.md

     :::image type="content" source="media/progressive-web-apps/pwa-offline.png" alt-text="Read-only page in offline mode for a PWA app.":::   :::image type="content" source="media/progressive-web-apps/not-connected.png" alt-text="Not connected to the internet page in PWA app." :::

 ## Distribute your app

+You can distribute your app either by using a browser or through an app store.

 ### Distribute your app by using a browser